webhintio/hint/docs/user-guide/rules/disown-opener.md

-Also, note that this rule takes into consideration the [targeted browsers](../index.md#browser-configuration), and if all of them support the `noopener` value, the rule won't require the `noreferrer` value.
+Also, note that this rule takes into consideration the [targeted browsers](../index.md#browser-configuration), and if all of them support the `noopener` value, the rule won’t require the `noreferrer` value.

 ## Further Reading